helidon-io/helidon-build-tools/docs-internal/archetype-v2.md

 -----------------------------------------
 ```

-Such a step requires no user action.
-Clicking the check box expands nested inputs:
+Such a step does not require user action (so the CONTINUE button is active), but allows it; clicking the check box
+ expands nested inputs:

 ```
 (2) Kubernetes
  |
  | [ x ] Kubernetes support
- |   |- [ x ] add a service
+ |   |- [   ] add a service
- |   |- [ x ] add an Istio sidecar
+ |   |- [   ] add an Istio sidecar
  |
  | [CONTINUE]
 -----------------------------------------